Code-Institute-Submissions/SnapCards/README.md

 # Interactive Front End Development Project - Snap Card Game

-This project consists of designing an interactive game, SnapCards.
-Snap is a card game where by the user is presented with a number of cards, 16 , which are faced down at game start.
-The aim of the game is to match pairs of cards, within a time limit.
-As on each start of the game the cards are shuffled randomly, each new play thorugh is a new challenge
+This project consists of designing, coding and implementing an interactive game, named Snap Cards.
+Snap Cards is a memory game where by the user is presented with a number of cards, 16 , which are faced down at the game start.
+The aim of the game is to match pairs of these cards, within a time limit.
+At the  start of each game the cards are shuffled randomly, so that each new play thorugh is a new challenge.

-How to play: The player selects a card, which animates flipping over to reveal what it is, the user then selects another card, which performs the same flipping action.
-If the cards match they stay facing up to the user and are added to a counter that indicates how many pairs the user has found.
-If they do not match, then they both flip back down, and the user carries on until they match a pair.
+How to play: The player selects a card, which animates through flipping around to reveal what it is, the user then selects another card, which performs the same flipping action.
+If the cards match they stay facing up to the user and are added to a counter that indicates how many attempts the user has made.
+If they do not match, then they both flip back over, and the user carries on until they match a pair.

 To add to the difficulty the user is faced with a countdown timer.
-All matches must be completed within a given time (to be determined through play through and assessment of difficulty).
-The user is also rated against how many attempts that they have made, A live scale beside the attempts counter will indicate from green to red how effective the player is.
+All matches must be completed within a given time, of 60 seconds.

 The timer is constantly displayed on screen as is the flip attempts counts and a rating of attempts very a pre-determined rating.
 Example: if there are 16 cards, that’s 8 pairs, if it takes the user 12 attempts, then that is a rating of green, if it takes 16 attempts then it is a rating of amber, 18+ attempts it is a red rating and the player needs to replay the game.

-The player will also have the option from the start of selecting the difficulty level, this will be differentiated by the number of cards.
-Example: Start with 16, 20 or 24 cards, with different time amounts for the game to be completed in.

 At the start of the game the player will be asked to enter their name, this can then be passed to the endgame overview where the players name and results are displayed.
-Based on how the player scored, different images, graphics and commentary will be provided based on time, score, efficiency and how many pairs are matched.

-As each level of the game is completed the user is brought to the next level of difficulty.
-Example: if the player wins the 16 cards level of difficulty they are progressed to the 20 card round etc..

-After 3 rounds or by winning the hardest level, 24 cards, the player is then presented with the next level of the game, level 2 has shapes inside the cards instead of numbers, Successfully winning this level progresses the player to the 3rd level, patterns.
-Each time all 3 levels of difficulty are finished the player is brought to the next level;

-Level 1: Playing cards Level 2: Shapes Level 3: Patterns Successful completion of each level presents the player with a summary screen that shows the results of the round; Time completed in, attempts taken, effectiveness ratings.
+This is in the form of How many attempts it tool the user to find all the matches and how many seconds it took them.

 ## UX

 The game will be developed as a interactive webpage.
 With a sign in page that requires a player to assign a name.
-This will have a required input box, that ensures players have a name for various stages of the game.
-The home screen will be styled with an illustrated style of graphics, made in photoshop and illustrator by myself.
+This will have a required input box, that ensures players have a name for the game they are playing.
+The home screen will be styled with text information and an image of a completed game to give users an idea of what it is they have to do.

 The site will be responsive in design, with the playable area being designing to be displayed on mobile, tablet and desktop.

 The user base is targeted at 4 - 99, making the game accessible to all potential users, who enjoy challenging their memory and pattern sorting abilities.
-The timer attempts and effectiveness ratings also put a level of 'stakes' to the game.
-The results of the players performance are also designed to be funny and motivational, a selection of humorous results screens will encourage, challenge and praise performance of the player to entice them to keep going or to try harder.
+The timer and attempts also put a level of 'stakes' to the game.
+The results of the players performance are also aimed at creating a sense of trying to beat a previous score or previous time completed in.

-The objective of the game is to challenge the player to find, remember and match pairs of numbers and suits of playing cards in the first level, similar shapes with the same colour in the second round and similar pattern pairs in the 3rd level.
+The objective of the game is to challenge the player to find, remember and match pairs of numbersand do it in a timely manner and in the least amount of moves.

 Wireframes are in a folder in the respository labelled wireframes